Find an Answer to Your Question

-As guardians of your children, there is nothing more important to Bright Horizons than their safety and protection while they are in Bright Horizons’ care.
+As guardians of your children, there is nothing more important to Bright Horizons than their safety and protection while they are at the center.
 Bright Horizons has a series of security protocols and procedures to help guard against any threat to the safety of children and staff and performs safety drills on a regular basis.
 They do everything they can to make centers safe and secure, and to ensure that their teachers and staff are well-trained to protect children in the case of emergency.

 Access to the center:

-- The center entrance will be located inside of the Knoxville Office Building and will require key-pad access at all times.
+- The center entrance will require key-pad access at all times.
 Employees and guardians will receive restricted access badge for entry into the child care center.
 Families are not allowed to share access badges, even with people who are pre-authorized to pick up their children.

 - Center policies prohibit families and staff from holding the door open for others they do not know.

-- We require notice in writing before releasing a child to someone other than those authorized at enrollment.
+- A written notice is required before releasing a child to someone other than those authorized at enrollment.